dominiksalvet/asus-fan-control/readme.md

 [9]: https://github.com/gobenavides
 [10]: https://github.com/Mikarox

-> Your laptop is not in the table yet?
+> Your device is not in the table yet?
 Take a look at [*contributing.md*](contributing.md) file and you can easily add it yourself.

 ## Table of Contents